juanmorschrott/fraud-detection/README.md

 ### Domain

 All your business logic remains on the domain.
+Here you define your model (the common language that developers and business people should use), and the contract with the "outside world".
+Those are at the /model and /port folders respectively.

 ```bash
 src